fanhanwei/FNN_MFRL_ArchDSE/README.md

-This is the repo for Fuzzy Neural Network with Multi-Fidelity RL for Micro-Architecture DSE.
+This is the repo for our DAC24 accepted paper:
+Explainable Fuzzy Neural Network with Multi-Fidelity Reinforcement Learning for Micro-Architecture Design Space Exploration

 ### Pre-request:
 * conda with python3.10 is needed.
 The downloader can be obtained from this url: